Impressions of the Cote Vermeille: from Leucate to Collioure

 It's not hard to see why artists like Matisse, Derain and Dufy were drawn to the picturesque towns on the Côte Vermeille or Vermillion Coast, a short stretch of shoreline stretching from Argelès-sur-Mer to the border with Spain.
 This area is an artist's dream with a beauty to render you speechless.
-Over six days I lost hours just sitting and staring at the dappled effects of light hitting the Mediterranean waters at varying times: the pinkish hues of the sky as the sun rose over Collioure, the fading golden light as the sun dropped behind the hills at sunset; the shimmering effects of city lights falling on water at night; boats moving slowly across glass-like seas - the views were everything I'd imagined and more, and it's no exaggeration to say they will leave an impression on me forever.
+Over six days we spend hours just sitting and staring at the dappled effects of light hitting the Mediterranean waters at varying times: the pinkish hues of the sky as the sun rose over Collioure, the fading golden light as the sun dropped behind the hills at sunset; the shimmering effects of city lights falling on water at night; boats moving slowly across glass-like seas.

 The Côte Vermeille is one of France's best-kept secrets.
-Well actually the French are privy to its charms but it's a far cry from the tourist-laden towns and beaches that line the Côte d'Azur, better known as the Riviera.
+Of course the French are privy to its charms but it's a far cry from the tourist-laden towns and beaches that line the Côte d'Azur, better known as the Riviera.
 And it's a whole lot cheaper too.
-This is where many French people go on holidays and I can see why.
+This is where many French people go on holidays and it's easy to see why.
 Each town is more charming than the one before, people are warm and welcoming, the wines from the Languedoc region are some of the best in the world (in my opinion anyway) and the fresh seafood makes an occasion of every meal.

 What's also special about this area is the blend of French and Catalan culture.
 The region bordering Spain is the Pyrenees-Orientales, known to some as northern Catalonia due to the close cultural links with the Catalan region to the south.
-You'll notice things like the dual street-names and signposts, as well as the vast number of tapas restaurants that pop up on every corner.
-While I adore French food, it's very filling so I love having the option of enjoying small plates, but with a French twist.
+You'll notice things like the dual street-names and signposts, as well as the vast number of tapas restaurants that pop up on every corner serving small plates, but with a French twist.

 Contents: